 Established in 1992, The District of Columbia’s Community Service Requirement aims to equip students with the necessary skills and abilities for career and educational advancement as well as motivate students to take an active role as leaders in their communities.
 DC Municipal Regulations require at least 100 hours of volunteer community service in order for students to graduate.

-Students must complete community service hours through a 501(c)(3) organization or a federal, state, or local agency.
+The 100-hour requirement of community service in DCPS may be completed at 501(c)(3) organizations, schools, federal or local agencies, or other organizations if it is non-paying voluntary service for the benefit of the community.
 Students must also properly document their community service hours by submitting a signed, complete community service form to earn community service hours that count towards the graduation requirement.

 Find Community Service Opportunities